petrarca/healthrecords-playground/experiments/laura/README.md

-# Thea - HealthRecords Assistant Intent Recognition
+# Laura Assistant Intent Recognition

-This is an experimental application for intent recognition in the HealthRecords Assistant using TensorFlow.js and the Universal Sentence Encoder.
+This is an experimental application for intent recognition for the Laura Assistant using TensorFlow.js and the Universal Sentence Encoder.

 ## Features